-Most parents wish their kids would help more around the house.
+Most parents wish their kids would help out more with all the tasks that are necessary to keep a home running smoothly.
 That would be a good thing, right?

 The answer is yes, and not just because it makes our lives as parents easier.
 (The truth is, it would probably be easier to do it ourselves!)
 Research shows that kids who have household responsibilities are more likely to step up and help others outside the home.
-My theory is that these kids are accustomed to helping, and they see their contributions as valuable.
+These kids are accustomed to helping, and they see their contributions as valuable.
 Responsibility at home really does make kids better citizens.

 So why don't kids help more, and what can you do about it in your own home?